 in the fortress of your love.

 Shepherd us, O Lord, as we wake each

 new morning, faced with the burdens of a

 But as this is now our path, let us walk it in

 faith, and let us walk it bravely, knowing

 —from Every Moment Holy by Doug McKelvey

-Please join us in praying for all those in the Nashville area who suffered loss of any kind.
+Please join us in praying for all those in Texas who suffered loss of any kind.